The Ultimate One Day in Marbella Guide By a Local

 I’ll never get tired of wandering the historic centre of Marbella.
 It’s smaller than the one in Estepona and other towns, but it’s charming and has lots of character.

-It’s like a maze with narrow cobblestone whitewashed streets connecting to the heart of the old town, Plaza de los Naranjos, known as Orange Square, among travellers.
+It’s like a maze, with narrow cobblestone, whitewashed streets connecting to the heart of the old town, Plaza de los Naranjos, known among travellers as Orange Square.

-If you love immersing yourself in the atmosphere and learning about the local culture, you can spend here up to 4 hours.
+If you love immersing yourself in the atmosphere and learning about the local culture, you can spend up to 4 hours here.

-Nevertheless, if you’re only after taking photos of pretty corners, you won’t need more than 1 hour and a half.
+Nevertheless, if you’re only after taking photos of pretty corners, you won’t need more than an hour and a half.

 Here are the things I wouldn’t miss in the old town:

-Marbella has an interesting history behind and the best way to learn about it is by taking a guided tour.
-GuruWalk offers free guided tours in Marbella in which you tip whatever you want at the end of the tour.
+Marbella has an interesting history, and the best way to learn about it is by taking a guided tour or a self-guided audio tour, which gives you more freedom to stop and visit places at your own pace.

 Early afternoon